-Child of The Service
+Child of the Service

-by Filip Švarm
+Author: Filip Švarm

 Wednesday, 12 March 2003, dawned as a sunny, spring-like day.
 At Kula, in the ‘Radoslav Kostić’ Centre of the Serbian government’s Units for Special Operations (JOS), the situation was normal: reveille, gymnastics, training in line with the plan and programme.
 Few in fact knew what these people’s job was.
 The media flattered them, the politicians respected them.
 The army and the policy bowed before them, while all of Serbia feared them.
 There were also called Red Berets or, simply and brutally, the Unit.